diku-dk/futhark-website/performance.rst

 in Futhark is similar to our `stencil example`_, although with more complicated edge conditions.

-It is a bit of a curiosity that Futhark is a *constant* amount slower than the Rodinia implementation (about 5-6ms), no matter the dataset size.
+It is a bit curious that Futhark is a *constant* amount slower than the Rodinia implementation (about 5-6ms), no matter the dataset size.
 One likely reason is that Futhark also measures the cost of allocating intermediate arrays, which is not the case for the Rodinia implementation.

 One known overhead in the Futhark implementation is an unnecessary